jghauser/papis.nvim/README.md

 <details>
   <summary>Highlight groups</summary>

-- `PapisPreviewAuthor`: The author field in the Telescope previewer
+- `PapisPreviewAuthor`: The author field in the picker previewer
-- `PapisPreviewYear`: The year field in the Telescope previewer
+- `PapisPreviewYear`: The year field in the picker previewer
-- `PapisPreviewTitle`: The title field in the Telescope previewer
+- `PapisPreviewTitle`: The title field in the picker previewer
-- `PapisPreviewKey`: The keys in the Telescope previewer (when set with `show_key`, see the setup section).
+- `PapisPreviewKey`: The keys in the picker previewer (when set with `show_key`, see the setup section).
-- `PapisPreviewValue`: The values in the Telescope previewer (when set with `show_key`, see the setup section).
+- `PapisPreviewValue`: The values in the picker previewer (when set with `show_key`, see the setup section).
-- `PapisResultsAuthor`: The author in the Telescope results window
+- `PapisResultsAuthor`: The author in the picker results window
-- `PapisResultsYear`: The year in the Telescope results window
+- `PapisResultsYear`: The year in the picker results window
-- `PapisResultsTitle`: The title in the Telescope results window
+- `PapisResultsTitle`: The title in the picker results window
-- `PapisResultsFiles`: The files in the Telescope results window
+- `PapisResultsFiles`: The files in the picker results window
-- `PapisResultsNotes`: The notes in the Telescope results window
+- `PapisResultsNotes`: The notes in the picker results window
 - `PapisPopupAuthor`: The author in the cursor action popup
 - `PapisPopupYear`: The year in the cursor action popup
 - `PapisPopupTitle`: The title in the cursor action popup